 Transcripts of record from institutions not accredited by a regional association will be evaluated on the basis of recommendations contained in the current issue of the Transfer of Credit Practices of Designated Educational Institutions, published by the American Association of Collegiate Registrars and Admission Officers, in accordance with OSRHE Policy 3.10.3.B.2.
-Transcripts of record from institutions not accredited by a regional association will be evaluated on an individual basis, and may not be accepted by Redlands Community College.
+Official transcripts of record from institutions not accredited by a regional association are required if it is a degree-granting institution.
+These will be evaluated on an individual basis, and may not be accepted by Redlands Community College.